Stratigraphic Analysis in Archaeology

 The excavation and analysis of archaeological sites is based on stratigraphic principles that provide a consistent framework for identifying, recording, sequencing and interpreting what is found.
 Most archaeologists today work with this approach, and the ‘context sheet’ and stratigraphic matrix are as essential as the trowel in the modern archaeologist’s toolkit.
 However, many archaeological sites reveal very complex sequences of hundreds or even thousands of different natural and man-made deposits and events, and ordering them into a coherent site narrative can be a very challenging process.

 This course is designed to develop your skills in post-excavation stratigraphic analysis.
 Starting with a review of first principles, we will look at how sites form through a combination of natural processes and human interventions.
 We will then review core principles of archaeological stratigraphy, the construction of a stratigraphic matrix and the first stages of analysis as contexts are brought together into meaningful groups.
 We will then look at how dating information is applied, and groups are combined in discrete phases of activity to form the first building blocks of a site narrative.
-The focus of the course will be on the complex urban stratigraphy that presents the greatest challenges.
+The methods taught can be applied to any archaeological site; however, the course will focus upon complex urban stratigraphy, which presents the greatest challenges.

 The course is designed for those who are familiar with the processes of excavation and stratigraphic recording, and are looking to develop their skills in the post-excavation stages of analysis, dating, and interpretation.
 The course will comprise a combination of presentations to explain theory and approaches, and practical sessions providing opportunities for participants to work with real data.
 The course tutors have many years’ experience of analysing and describing complex stratigraphy and offer a wealth of practical help and insights.